What I have learnt.

 Eid Mu-Bucko-rama, folks!

-When asked for comment, Moosa Alam (pictured above) said:
+When asked for comment, Moosa Alam (while wearing an Arab-style scarf on his head) said:

 “Four wives and dat.”